The Key stylistic differences of English Jewellery: Georgian, Victorian and Edwardian.

 Jewellery from the Georgian Period: 1714-1836.

 Jewellery from the Georgian period is very distinctive.
-It is recognisably jewellery from a different era, more so than Victorian or Edwardian jewellery.
-Gem stone cutting evolved a great deal in the Victorian and Edwardian times so Georgian diamonds look less polished and refined, there were different cuts ; rose cut diamonds and old mine cuts.
-Black enamel mourning Jewellery is a well known feature of Georgian jewellery some pieces feature hair; hair was woven into brooches, bracelets and even rings.
-Enamel was coupled with pearls and rings were inscribed with names and dates of family members who had passed away.
+It is recognisably from a different era, more so than Victorian or Edwardian jewellery.
+Gemstone cutting evolved greatly in the Victorian and Edwardian times, so Georgian diamonds looked less polished and refined; there were different cuts: rose-cut diamonds and old mine cuts.
+Black enamel mourning jewellery is a well-known feature of Georgian jewellery.
+Some pieces feature hair woven into brooches, bracelets and even rings.
+Enamel was coupled with pearls, and rings were inscribed with names and dates of family members who had passed away.

-For a significant part of the Georgian period, gemstones were mounted in a closed setting as opposed to the later designs that allowed the light pass through.
-They were backed with foil that reflected the light in the stone, so that they would sparkle in candlelight: There was very detailed metal work in this period, such as repousse and cannetille.
+For a significant part of the Georgian period, gemstones were mounted in a closed setting as opposed to the later designs that allowed the light to pass through.
+They were backed with foil that reflected the light in the stone so that they would sparkle in candlelight—this period had detailed metalwork, such as repousse and cannetille.
 Repousse was a technique of hammering metal on one side to feature designs on the reverse.
 This can be seen in lockets from the period.
-Cannetille was similar to filigree in that it was comprised of thin sheets of wire or metal delicately formed into motifs such as scrolls, flowers, leaves.
-It was also combined with granulation where small beads of metal were added to create detailing.
+Cannetille was similar to filigree in that it was comprised of thin sheets of wire or metal delicately formed into motifs such as scrolls, flowers, and leaves.
+It was also combined with granulation, where small metal beads were added to create detailing.
 Pinchbeck was a form of costume Jewellery from this period also.
-It was made from a combination of metals usually copper and zinc and was created so that those travelling by stagecoach could wear their less valuable Jewellery by way of adornment without safety concerns!
+It was made from a combination of metals, usually copper and zinc.
+It was created so those travelling by stagecoach could wear their less valuable jewellery by adornment without safety concerns!

 Jewellery from the Victorian Period: 1837-1901

-The Victorian period has been stylistically divided into three parts: early, mid and late Victorian as it extended over such a long period.
+The Victorian period has been stylistically divided into three parts: early, mid and late, as it extended over such a long period.

 Early Victorian age: The romantic Period – 1837-1861

-Jewellery in the early victorian period featured motifs such as serpents, lotus flowers, snakes, trees and birds.
-There was a prevalence of the use of seed pearls, ivory, onyx, agate, diamonds, emeralds and amethyst.
-In 1820 diamond cutting evolved from the old mine cut to the old European cut due to new techniques and machinary so diamonds were rounder and more even.
-Sentimental love Jewellery was popular; heart shaped rings and pendants set with seed pearls and gemstones.
-Rings were set with coloured stones that spelt out words such as “Regard” or “Dearest”.Mizpah rings were given between lovers; this word originated from Genesis in the bible and symbolises the line : “The lord watcheth between me and thee when we are parted from one another”.
+Jewellery in the early Victorian period featured motifs such as serpents, lotus flowers, snakes, trees and birds.
+There was a prevalence of using seed pearls, ivory, onyx, agate, diamonds, emeralds and amethyst.
+In 1820, diamond cutting evolved from the old mine cut to the old European cut due to new techniques and machinery, so diamonds were rounder and more even.
+Sentimental love Jewellery was popular: heart-shaped rings and pendants set with seed pearls and gemstones.
+Rings were set with coloured stones that spelt words such as "Regard" or "Dearest".Mizpah rings were given between lovers; this word originated from Genesis in the bible and symbolised the line: "The lord watcheth between me and thee when we are parted from one another".
 Keys and lockets were love symbols and were also given between couples.

 Mid-Victorian Age: The Grand Period: 1861-1885